BugSplat-Git/bugsplat-unreal/README.md

 Note that sometimes iOS applications won't crash while the USB cable is connected.
 If this happens, disconnect the USB cable and re-run the application to trigger a crash.

+> [!NOTE]
+> The Unreal iOS project's build process includes a `Build Phase called Generate dSYM for archive, and strip`, which executes after the Unreal PostBuildSteps.
+However, this Build Phase must complete before the `dSYM` file (debug symbols) is generated.
+Due to this timing, BugSplat cannot upload the `dSYM` immediately during the initial build.
+Instead, BugSplat will upload the `dSYM` during the next incremental build in Xcode.
+Alternatively, you can follow the [example](https://github.com/BugSplat-Git/bugsplat-apple/blob/main/Symbol_Upload_Examples/Build-Phase-symbol-upload.sh) in our bugsplat-apple repo to configure your a custom Build Phase for symbol uploads.

 ### Xbox and PlayStation

 BugSplat can provide instructions for implementing Unreal crash reporting on Xbox and PlayStation.
 Please email us at [support@bugsplat.com](mailto:support@bugsplat.com) for more info.